-- Are you having any eye symptoms, such as blurred vision or seeing floaters?
+- Do you have eye symptoms, such as blurred vision or floaters?

-- In general, how is your diabetes management?
+- In general, how well are you controlling your diabetes?

 - What was your last hemoglobin A1C?

-- Do you have any other health conditions, such as high blood pressure or abnormal cholesterol?
+- Do you have other health conditions, such as high blood pressure or high cholesterol?